 What We Do: Philly Food Bucks

 The Food Trust has worked to provide local residents with fresh, nutritious and affordable food in their own communities for over two decades.
 Nonetheless, many Philadelphia families continue to struggle to provide their families with fresh fruits and vegetables.
 While 31% of Philadelphia residents currently receive Supplemental Nutrition Assistance Program (SNAP) benefits, usage of these benefits at farmers’ markets has lagged behind other retail establishments in recent years.
-The Food Trust seeks to motivate SNAP recipients to purchase fresh, local and affordable produce as well as strengthen farmers’ markets by increasing farmer incomes.
+The Food Trust seeks to motivate SNAP recipients to purchase fresh and affordable produce.

 The Food Trust Solution